 212.209 Determination of price reasonableness.

 (a) In accordance with 10 U.S.C.
-2377(d)10 U.S.C.
 2377(d), agencies shall conduct or obtain market research to support the determination of the reasonableness of price for commercial items contained in any bid or offer submitted in response to an agency solicitation.
 To the extent necessary to support such market research, the contracting officer—

-(1) In the case of major weapon systems items acquired as commercial items in accordance with subpart, shall use information submitted under(d); and
+(1) In the case of major weapon systems items acquired as commercial items in accordance with subpart SUBPART 234.70, shall use information submitted under 234.7002(d); and

-(2) In the case of other items, may require the offeror to submit other relevant information.
+(2) In the case of other items, may require the offeror to submit other relevant information

 (b) If the contracting officer determines that the information obtained through market research pursuant to paragraph (a) of this section, is insufficient to determine the reasonableness of price, the contracting officer shall consider information submitted by the offeror of recent purchase prices paid by the Government and commercial customers for the same or similar commercial items under comparable terms and conditions in establishing price reasonableness on a subsequent purchase if the contracting officer is satisfied that the prices previously paid remain a valid reference for comparison.
 In assessing whether the prices previously paid remain a valid reference for comparison, the contracting officer shall consider the totality of other relevant factors such as the time elapsed since the prior purchase and any differences in the quantities purchased (10 U.S.C.
-2306a(b)(10 U.S.C.
 2306a(b)).

 (c) If the contracting officer determines that the offeror cannot provide sufficient information as described in paragraph (b) of this section to determine the reasonableness of price, the contracting officer should request the offeror to submit information on—